The Best Coffee Machine With Milk Frother

 My Observations:

-This is a one touch pod machine, so it’s similar to the one touch bean to cup machines, however via pods vs integrated grinding machine.
+This is a one touch pod machine, so it’s similar to the one touch bean to cup machines, nevertheless via pods vs integrated coffee mill.

-It uses a carafe system, and it’ll do one touch cappuccino, latte, latte macchiato as well as hot milk for hot chocolate and so on, and it does have froth level selection which gives you a bit of control over the milk froth.
-You don’t have control over the milk temperature even though.
+It uses a carafe system, and it’ll do one touch cappuccino, latte, latte macchiato as well as hot milk for hot chocolate and so on, and it does have froth level selection which provides you a little bit of control over the milk froth.
+You don’t have control over the milk temperature although.

-Overall, I think this is a pretty decent option if you want milkies via a pod machine, if you’re on a tight budget, as this is usually available at under £200.
+Overall, I think this is a pretty decent choice if you want milkies via a pod machine, if you’re on a tight budget, as this is usually available at under £200.

 The one thing I think that would put me off, personally, is that you do need to keep on top of the cleaning of the milk system on machines like this, and this machine has no auto milk cleaning, you have to do it manually by pressing and holding the milk cleaning button until it’s finished cleaning, which looks like something which would “do my head in” if I’m honest.

-If it were a single button press to clean the milk system each time, while I go & do something else for a minute, no problem – however to require my continuous presence and effort every time the system needs cleaning (which is extremely whenever you use the machine, even if you don’t clean it after each time you’ve used it to deliver steamed milk) that would be a deal-breaker for me, I have better things to do that to stand there with my finger on a button.
+If it were a single button press to clean the milk system whenever, while I go & do something else for a minute, no problem – but to require my continuous presence and effort each time the system needs cleaning (which is simply every time you utilize the machine, even if you don’t clean it after whenever you’ve used it to deliver steamed milk) that would be a deal-breaker for me, I have better things to do that to stand there with my finger on a button.

 Check Price - Amazon UKCheck Price - Sage Appliances